Artimesh/TWSMMiniProject/README.md

 We're using XAMPP, and due to scripts the whole thing should be put in a folder called TWSMMiniProject in the htdocs folder in the XAMPP folder.
 My current path: D:\xampp\htdocs\TWSMMiniProject\

-Currently tries to connecto to a database called chat_users with two tables:
+Currently tries to connecto to a MySQL database called chat_users with two tables:
 Create table using SQL:

 --- chat ---